-- To analyses the operating system of Micro Finance, for mobilization of saving. - Understand the delivery of credit to the needy, management of group funds, repayment of loans. - Establishing linkage with banks and examine the social benefits derived by the members
+- To analyses the operating system of Micro finance for mobilization of saving. - Understand the delivery of credit to the needy, management of group funds.

+• Establishing linkage with banks and examine the social benefits derived by the members

 Micro Finance: Introduction - Economic growth and Transformation - Micro Finance Definitions, Scope and Assumptions; Micro Finance: Lessons from International Experience; Micro Finance Services - Scope, Achievements and Challenges